egel/blog/content/blog/nginx_configuration_for_angularjs_cloud_project_with_apiary.md

   ![Logo of Sublime Text 3]({filename}/images/nginx_logo.png)
 </div>

-Recently I have been working on some cloud project.
-We will use [AngularJS][angularjs-webpage] as frontend framework and [Apiary][apiary-webpage] as a backend bridge for RESTful API, while the real backend was being built.
+Recently I have been working on some cloud project with my coworkers.
+We used [AngularJS][angularjs-webpage] as frontend framework and [Apiary][apiary-webpage] as a backend bridge for RESTful API, while the real backend was being built.